Egret-Lu/CSC447final_Wordnet_Extension/README.md

 ## Requirements

 This project uses the following Python libraries
+* `verbnet`: Uncompress the verbnet file first from verbnet-3.2.tar.gz
 * `emoji` : Emoji corpus in prthon
 * `advertools`: Online marketing productivity and analysis tools
 * `bs4`: Python library for pulling data out of HTML and XML files